Joe Sanberg: Political speculation

+Sanberg spoke at a NewDEAL conference in 2016, where he advocated for a business-friendly approach within the Democratic Party.
 It was reported in 2018 that Sanberg was considering a run for president in 2020 on an anti-poverty platform.
 Sanberg stated that he would support whoever the Democratic nominee is if he did not run.
 Sanberg began traveling to Ohio in April 2019 to test the possibility of a presidential run.
 Ultimately, on June 1, 2019, at the California Democrats State Convention, Sanberg announced that he would not campaign for the presidency.

 Sanberg attacked the 2021 recall election to remove California Governor Gavin Newsom, as "anti-democratic" though he was also speculated by the media as a potential candidate in the election.

 In 2024, Sanberg led an initiative in California to raise the minimum wage to $18/hour, and organizers purportedly received more than 1 million signatures.
 Sanberg claimed that the idea is "wildly popular," with over 60% support.
 The initiative failed with 50.7% of voters voting "no" on the proposition.

-Arrest
+Fraud conviction and imprisonment

-Sanberg was arrested in March of 2025 on charges of defrauding investors of $145 million.
-In August of 2025, the Department of Justice announced that Sanberg had agreed to plead guilty to defrauding multiple investors and lenders of a total of $248 million.
+In March 2025, the U.S. Department of Justice charged Sanberg in the U.S. District Court for the Central District of California with defrauding investors out of more than $145 million.
+In August 2025, he agreed to plead guilty to two counts of federal wire fraud.
+Prosecutors cited losses to investors of more than $248 million.
+Investigation by additional authorities is ongoing.

+In October 2025, Sanberg formally changed his plea to guilty.
+He admitted he inflated Aspiration's revenue numbers by concealing that revenue booked to external customers was in fact from entities he controlled and that, along with board member Ibrahim AlHusseini, he created false bank statements in order to fraudulently obtain $145 million in loans.
+On June 1, 2026, U.S. district judge Stephen Victor Wilson sentenced Sanberg to 14 years in federal prison.